Pslgerick/ComProg/README.md

 # SagingPinay.py

-**Final Requirement for the ECE115.2**
+**Final Requirement for ECE115.2**
 1. Written using Python
 2. Used tkinter for the Graphic User Interface and;
 3. Used math imports for the Calculator Logic

 **Our Calculator Features:**
 1. 0-9 Numeric Keypads
-2. Basic Operations that also follows the correct order of operation:
+2. Basic Operations that also follows the correct order of operation: Addition, Subtraction, Multiplication, Division
-  a.
-Addition
-  b.
-Subtraction
-  c.
-Multiplication
-  d.
-Division
 4. Decimal
 5. Delete All Function (AC)
 6. Delete one by one (Backspace Symbol)
 7. Off button.
-8. Trig Functions:
+8. Trig Functions: Sin, Cos, Tan
-  a.
-Sin
-  b.
-Cos
-  c.
-Tan
 7. Square root
 8. Square
 9. Exponents